Alzheimer’s disease symptoms can vary by stage. They can range from forgetfulness to significant changes in personality and behavior.

 Alzheimer’s disease is the most common type of dementia, a general term for a decline in mental abilities.
-With Alzheimer’s disease, someone will experience a decline their abilities to:
+People with Alzheimer’s disease experience a decreased ability to:

 - speak, or find words